T. J. Carrie: 2015

-On January 14, 2015, the Oakland Raiders announced their decision to hire Denver Broncos' defensive coordinator Jack Del Rio as their new head coach.
+On January 14, 2015, the Oakland Raiders announced their decision to hire Denver Broncos defensive coordinator Jack Del Rio as their new head coach.
 During training camp, Carrie competed against Keith McGill to be a starting cornerback after the Raiders opted not to re-sign Carlos Rogers or Tarell Brown.
 Head coach Jack Del Rio named Carrie and D. J. Hayden the starting cornerbacks to begin the regular season.

 Carrie was inactive during a Week 10 loss at the Pittsburgh Steelers due to injuries to his hip and shoulder.
 In Week 11, he collected a season-high eight combined tackles in the Raiders' 18–13 loss at the Detroit Lions.
 He finished the 2015 NFL season with 52 combined tackles (42 solo), nine pass deflections, and an interception in 15 games and 14 starts.

 2016

 Carrie entered training camp as the Raiders' nickelback after the emergence of David Amerson and the free agent signing of Sean Smith.
 Carrie competed against D. J. Hayden for the role as the nickelback.
 Head coach Jack Del Rio named Carrie the fourth cornerback on the depth chart to start the season in 2016, behind Sean Smith, David Amerson, and D.J.
 Hayden.
 In Week 16, he collected a season-high five solo tackles during a 33–25 win against the Indianapolis Colts.
 He finished his third season in 2016 with 25 combined tackles (22 solo), four pass deflections, and an interception in 16 games and four starts.

-The Oakland Raiders finished second in the AFC West with a 12–4 record.
+The Raiders finished second in the AFC West with a 12–4 record.
 On January 7, 2017, Carrie started in his first career playoff game and recorded three solo tackles and deflected a pass during the Raiders' 27–14 loss at the Houston Texans in the AFC Wild Card Round.